ddimaria/stun-server/README.md

 Now update the values in .env as needed.

 ### Running the Server
-First, run the server, which will listen for incoming UDP packets and accept Binding Request messages:
+Running the server will listen for incoming UDP packets and accept Binding Request messages:

 ```shell
 RUST_LOG=info cargo run --example server